-- the study of kaonic atoms by the SIDDHARTA and SIDDHARTA-2 experiments - the study of kaon-nuclei interaction at low-energies in the framework of the AMADEUS Collaboration - participation at experiments at J-PARC (Japan) dedicated to strangeness studies.
+- the study of kaonic atoms by the SIDDHARTA-2 experiment - the study of kaon-nuclei interaction at low-energies in the framework of the AMADEUS Collaboration - participation at experiments at J-PARC (Japan) dedicated to strangeness studies.

-We present in what follows these scientific lines, together with the 2018 activities and plans for 2019.
+We present in what follows these scientific lines, together with the 2019 activities and plans for 2020.

-The KAONNIS activities, in particular the collaboration with Japan, are partially financed within the "Strange Matter" project by MAECI.
+The KAONNIS activities, in particular the collaboration with Japan, are partially financed within the "Strange Matter" project by MAECI and by the STRONG-2020 European project (grant agreement No. 824093).

-2 The SIDDHARTA and SIDDHARTA-2 experiments
+2 The SIDDHARTA-2 experiment

-The objective of the SIDDHARTA (Silicon Drift Detector for Hadronic Atom Research by Timing Application) experiment and of its successor, SIDDHARTA-2, is to perform high precision measurements of X-ray transitions in exotic (kaonic) atoms at the DA Φ NE collider.
+The objective of the SIDDHARTA-2 (Silicon Drift Detector for Hadronic Atom Research by Timing Application) experiment is to perform high precision measurements of X-ray transitions in exotic (kaonic) atoms at the DA Φ NE collider.